paulog/basho_docs/source/riak/tutorials/little/concepts.md

 Unlike single node databases like Neo4j or PostgreSQL, Riak does not support ACID transactions.
 Locking across multiple servers would kill write availability, and equally concerning, increase latency.
 While ACID transactions promise Atomicity, Consistency, Isolation, and Durability---Riak and other NoSQL databases follow BASE, or Basically Available, Soft state, Eventually consistent.

-The BASE acronym was meant as shorthand for the goals of non-ACID transacional databases like Riak.
+The BASE acronym was meant as shorthand for the goals of non-ACID-transactional databases like Riak.
 It is an acceptance that distribution is never perfect (basically available), all data is in flux (soft state), and that true consistency is generally untennable (eventually consistent).

-Be wary if anyone has promised distributed ACID transactions, it's usually couched in some other language or caveats like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.
+Be wary if anyone has promised distributed ACID transactions---it's usually couched in some diminishing adjective or caveat like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.

 As your server count grows---especially as you introduce multiple datacenters---the odds of partitions and node failures drastically increase.
 My best advice is to design for it.